 Other types of insurance such as life, long-term care and disability are not covered by GINA or related laws.

 Q: Who can I call with questions or to make an appointment?

-A: You may contact the HealthEast Genetics Clinic at 651-326-7610.
-If your doctor has submitted a referral for genetic counseling, the Genetics Clinic will contact you to schedule your visit.
-Appointments are available at St. John’s Hospital in Maplewood or at Woodwinds Health Campus in Woodbury.
+A: You may contact the HealthEast Genetics Program at 651-326-7610.
+Appointments are available at St. John’s Hospital in Maplewood or Woodwinds Health Campus in Woodbury.

-- A landmark Supreme Court ruling has over-turned a patent previously held by Myriad Genetics Laboratory on the BRCA1 and BRCA2 genes, which means this testing is now more widely available.
+- 2013: A landmark Supreme Court ruling overturned a patent previously held by Myriad Genetics Laboratory on the BRCA1 and BRCA2 genes, which allowed testing to become more widely available.
 Some laboratories now offer this testing at a lower cost, although choosing an adequate laboratory involves more factors than cost alone.

-- Angelina Jolie publicly shared her story of pursuing bilateral mastectomy after testing positive for a mutation in the BRCA1 gene.
+- 2013: Angelina Jolie publicly shared her story of pursuing bilateral mastectomy after testing positive for a mutation in the BRCA1 gene.
 Women with mutations in BRCA1 or BRCA2 have several options to manage their increased risk for breast as well as other cancers.
-Some women will opt for preventative mastectomy like Angelina while others will pursue heightened breast surveillance.
-For Angelina, testing was prompted by her family history of breast and ovarian cancer.
+Some women will opt for preventative mastectomy like Jolie, while others will pursue more frequent breast surveillance.
+For Jolie, genetic testing was prompted by her family history of breast and ovarian cancer.

 Genetics support groups

 People with hereditary cancer predisposition face unique medical challenges and complex decisions.
 Feelings of frustration or isolation may impact individuals and family members.
 The purpose of these groups is to bring together those facing similar challenges and to provide a forum to discuss the latest information.